Natural Baby Life logo (480 x 130)

 Permanent hair dyes often use resorcinol, hydrogen peroxide, and p-phenylenediamine (PPD) to open the hair shaft and then trap the color inside of it.
 Although the process is generally considered safe for the fetus after the first trimester, there have also been studies that indicate there could be a correlation between dyeing your hair regularly (every 5-8 weeks) and breast cancer.

-Instead of a full dye job that needs to be updated bi-monthly, the color change in balayage starts away from the root so the dye does not have a chance to soak into the scalp, making it much safer for both mother and baby.
+Instead of a full dye job that needs to be updated bi-monthly, the color change in balayage starts away from the root so the dye does not have a chance to soak into the scalp.
+This makes it much safer for you and your growing baby.

 At the end of the day, it’s impossible to be 100% safe with anything.
-All things considered, however, balayage looks to be a very safe way to add a little color to your hair!
+All things considered, however, balayage looks to be a very safe way to add a little color to your hair during pregnancy.

 Should I wait until after the first trimester for balayage?

 Women are typically advised to avoid dyeing their hair during the first trimester because it is such an important time in the development of the fetus.
-Since the dye does not come into direct contact with your scalp, there should be no reason to be worried about chemicals entering your bloodstream and affecting your baby while using balayage techniques.
+Since during balayage, the dye doesn’t come into direct contact with your scalp, there should be no reason to be worried about chemicals entering your bloodstream and affecting your baby while using balayage techniques.

 However, there are other things to keep in mind when deciding when to make your appointment.
 Any dyeing process is going to be time-consuming and most salons will be using a variety of heavily scented products such as dyes, bleaches, and hair sprays.
-Even with proper venting, it is likely that this sort of situation will trigger a bout of morning sickness, even if the smells have never bothered you before.
+Even with proper venting, this situation could trigger a bout of morning sickness, even if the smells have never bothered you before.

-Which methods or products are the best to use?
+Which hair dye methods or products are the best to use?

 Depending on where you go to get your hair dyed, you may be able to request a natural or organic dye if you are planning on going darker.
 If you are looking for a reddish, less permanent effect, henna is also a good option.